-When performing dimensional inspection, there are many well developed measurement methods which are very accurate and highly recommended.
-Our experts explain some of the benefits and key differences between some of those methods such as, CMMs, Portable Arm CMM’s, Video Measurement systems, and Optical Comparator’s.
-Read on to get some insight into how you can determine which is best for your application.
+When performing dimensional inspection, there are many measurement methods which are very accurate and highly recommended.
+In this article, our experts will explain some of the benefits and key differences between some of those methods including: CMMs, portable measuring arms, vision systems, and optical comparators.

 Coordinate Measuring Machines or (CMMs):

 CMMs have been used for years in the quality industry.
-Many quality labs are required to perform precise measurements on several detailed items at a time, CMMs have been the “go to” form of measurement in quality departments.
-One of the biggest benefits of using a CMM in your quality department is the ability to write programs, which can be run either manually or automatically.
-There are a number of accessory items that make your inspections more repeatable via Modular of dedicated fixtures, multiple probe options and Styli.
+As many quality labs are required to perform precise measurements on several detailed items at a time, CMMs have been the “go to” form of measurement in quality labs.
+One of the biggest benefits of using a CMM in your quality lab is the ability to write programs which can be run automatically without the constant monitoring of an operator or expensive custom designed fixturing.

 Portable Arm CMM’s:

-As with CMMs, Portable Arm CMMs require trained operators.
-Portable Arm CMMs are typically a good option for production operations with large parts that need measurement without bringing them to the QC Lab for measurement.
+As with CMMs, portable measuring arms require trained operators, but give you greater capability than other methods of measurement with powerful software.
+Portable measuring arms are typically a good option for production operations with large parts that need measurement without disrupting processes.

-Optical comparators, like CMM’s have been used for many years to take two dimensional measurements of objects projected onto a glass screen.
-Because of projection methods, optical comparators can measure very small items measurable with relative ease by magnifying the image on the screen.
-Older optical comparators work by manually taking measurement points with crosshairs on the screen.
-The newer models offer optical edge detection which detects the edge of parts for greater accuracy, quicker measurement and improve the accuracy and repeatability.
+Optical comparators, like CMMs, have been used for many years to take two dimensional measurements of objects projected onto a glass screen.
+Because of projection methods, optical comparators can make small items measurable with relatively simple internal components.
+Older and less expensive optical comparators work by manually taking measurement points with crosshairs on the screen.
+Some newer models feature an edge detection which automatically records a point when crossing a plane to improve accuracy.
+LED lighting has greatly improved the contrast and reliability of the optical system.

-With advances in technology and the increasingly fast paced environments in many industries, video measurement systems have hit the market to improve speed and efficiency.
-Before video systems, quality labs have had to rely on slower forms of measurement such as optical comparators or hand tools.
-A video measurement system ties that all together in a much faster tool for measuring by using Zoom Optics, much better lighting and multiple sensors.
-Video measuring machines can include a Renishaw Touch Probe and Laser Scanner for additional capability.
+With advances in technology and the increasingly fast paced environments in many industries, vision systems have entered the market to improve speed and efficiency.
+Before vision systems, quality labs have had to rely on slower forms of measurement such as optical comparators or the unnecessary power of a CMM.
+A vision system ties that all together in a much faster tool utilizing a camera, touch trigger, and laser sensors in one platform that can measure 3D parts.
+Part sizes can range from .05” to 36” depending on the platform.

-Most video measurement systems are fully customizable based on your application.
-They come in a variety of measuring stages and field of view options based on needs.
+Like CMMs, most vision systems are fully customizable based on your application.
+They come with a variety of sizes and field of view options based on needs.
 The software used on most of these systems is very user intuitive and easy to use.
-These are also non-contact measuring devices.
+These systems are highly accurate and offer the most versatility when tackling tough measurements.

 The Key Differences:

-While CMMs are great for detailed three dimensional objects, portable arm CMMs are needed for measuring of larger parts, video measurement systems or optical comparators are much quicker at taking two dimensional measurements.
-Take a look at the table below to check out some general data and see which method might be best for your application.
+While CMMs are great for detailed three dimensional objects, portable measuring arms are needed for production floor measuring of larger parts, Vision/Multi-Sensor systems are versatile and fast.
+Optical comparators are much quicker at taking two dimensional measurements and are the easiest to use.
+Take a look at the table below to check out some general comparisons to see which method might be best for your application.

 |Coordinate Measuring Machine (CMM)||Portable Measuring Arm||Video Measurement System||Optical Comparator|